Skip to content

 Add-PSScriptBuilderCollector -Type Function -IncludePath '.\src\Public'

-Invoke-PSScriptBuilderBuild -ContentCollector $cc `
+Invoke-PSScriptBuilderBuild -ContentCollector $contentCollector `

 -TemplatePath '.\build\Templates\MyModule.psm1.template' `